 Richard Castillo, PhD, DABR

-Richard Castillo currently holds a faculty appointment as Assistant Professor in the Department of Radiation Oncology at the Emory University Winship Cancer Institute.
+Richard Castillo currently holds a faculty appointment as Associate Professor in the Department of Radiation Oncology at the Emory University Winship Cancer Institute.
 He completed his MS (2007) and PhD degrees (2011) in the Department of Imaging Physics at MD Anderson Cancer Center through the UT Graduate School of Biomedical Sciences, and received his initial certification by the American Board of Radiology in 2016.
 Dr. Castillo founded the dir-lab website as part of his PhD work to validate the use of DIR-based lung function imaging derived from CT.
 His current research interests include quantitative performance evaluation of deformable image registration, and quantitative function & morphometric image analysis.

 Dr. Castillo was previously awarded the UT GSBS Aaron Blanchard Award in Medical Physics, an NIH Extramural Loan Repayment Award (NIH LRP), as well as an NIH Research Scientist Development Award (K-01).
 He is co-investigator on an active NIH/NCI R01 (R01CA200817, PI: Vinogradskiy) evaluating safety and clinical efficacy of functional avoidance radiotherapy based on CT ventilation imaging, and principal investigator on a Winship Invest$ Pilot Grant investigating novel imaging technologies for cardiothoracic toxicity evaluation in radiotherapy.
 Dr. Castillo is also principal investigator (MPI) on a newly award NIH/NCI Academic Industrial Partnership Grant (R01CA236857).

 - Edward Castillo, PhD: Dr. Castillo currently a Research Radiotherapy Scientist in the Department of Radiation Oncology at the Beaumont Health System.
 He earned his M.A.
 (2005) and Ph.D (2007) from the Computational and Applied Mathematics department at Rice University.
 His current research areas include image processing and surface reconstruction from noisy point cloud data.
 Dr. Castillo also holds an adjunct appointment in the Computational and Applied Mathematics Department at Rice University.
 Dr. Castillo is also the proud recipient of a 2013 NIH Extramural Loan Repayment Award (NIH LRP).